JCR94/pinterest-data-pipeline13/README.md

 15. We performed a variety of queries on the dataframes.

+16. We created a DAG that performs a simple task, running a notebook.
+For now, the notebook loads our data from the S3 bucket, cleans it, then performs a variety of queries.
+We uploaded it to the right S3 bucket (`mwaa-dags-bucket`) and we tested our DAG file (see next point).
+Later, we may split the notebook into different components, write a task for each such component, and connect them with Xcom variables.
+How exactly we will divide up the tasks depends on our intentions and will be clearer once the project is finished.

+17. We unpaused the task and ran it once manually to test it.
+The task didn't run successfully on any try at first.
+After playing around with the code, we realised that we couldn't load our data anymore because we couldn't access our mounted bucket.
+We unmounted it, updated the credentials, and mounted it back.
+The data loaded in, and our task now runs as expected on Airflow.

 ## Project description

 This project is part of the AICore immersive course in data engineering.